Blog

 Snapchat

 Snapchat is a photo, video, and text sharing app favored by younger millennials and Generation Z, in which posts disappear after a few seconds.
 With 187 million users who send 9,000 posts per second, Snapchat is a great place to target customers among this demographic.
 Snapchat's location-based advertising feature is a particularly effective option for restaurants trying to tap into local markets.
-In addition to location targeting, foot traffic insights, and point radius targeting, Snapchat allows advertisers to create lookalike audiences based on past customer demographics.
+In addition to providing location targeting, foot traffic insights, and point radius targeting, Snapchat allows advertisers to create lookalike audiences based on past customer demographics.

 Author